juaismar/gormssp/README.md

 func (c *User) Pagination() {

+  // Array of database columns which should be read and sent back to DataTables.
+  // The `db` parameter represents the column name in the database, while the `dt`
+  // parameter represents the DataTables column identifier.
+In this case simple
+  // indexes
-  columns := make(map[int]SSP.Data)
-  columns[0] = SSP.Data{Db: "name", Dt: 0, Formatter: nil}
+  // Formatter is a function to customize the value of field , can be nil. columns := make(map[int]SSP.Data) columns[0] = SSP.Data{Db: "name", Dt: 0, Formatter: nil}
   columns[1] = SSP.Data{Db: "role", Dt: 1, Formatter: nil}
   columns[2] = SSP.Data{Db: "email", Dt: 2, Formatter: nil}

-  c.Data["json"] = SSP.Simple(c, model.ORM, "users", columns)
+  // Send the data to the client c.Data["json"] = SSP.Simple(c, model.ORM, "users", columns)
   c.ServeJSON()
 }
 ```

+-This project is based in the PHP version of datatables pagination in https://datatables.net/examples/data_sources/server_side -

 ## Author ✒️